sijinyu/auto_react_optimization/README.md

-# 🚀 eslint-plugin-react-optimization 🔧
+# 🚀 eslint-plugin-react-hooks-optimization 🔧

-`eslint-plugin-react-optimization` is an ESLint plugin that recommends using `useMemo` and `useCallback` to optimize React projects and reduce unnecessary re-renders.
+`eslint-plugin-react-hooks-optimization` is an ESLint plugin that recommends using `useMemo` and `useCallback` to optimize React projects and reduce unnecessary re-renders.
 This plugin detects performance issues in the codebase and provides specific recommendations and autofixes to help developers achieve optimal performance.

 ## ✨ Key Features